h8r-dev/heighliner-website/docs/02-getting_started/installation.md

 ## Step 2.
 Install Kubernetes

-Install _kubectl_ first by following [the Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/).
+Install _kubectl_ firstly by following [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/).

 Then choose one of the following methods to install a Kubernetes cluster: